ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ### [How rOpenSci Performs Peer Review](https://github.com/maurolepore/ropensci-review)

-This one-hour workshop is for people wanting to try the rOpenSci review process.
-We review the way we communicate, build, and review software with selected examples and resources with some time for Questions and comments.
-This training is for champions who will send a package to review or become reviewers.
+This one-hour workshop is for people wanting to try the rOpenSci review process, particularly for champions who will send a package to review or become reviewers.
+We review the way we communicate, build, and review software with selected examples and resources with some time for questions and comments.

 This training was developed for the Champion Program and taught by [Mauro Lepore](/author/mauro-lepore/).